HumanSignal/label-studio/docs/source/tags/ranker.md

 ---

 The `Ranker` tag is used to rank items in a `List` tag or pick relevant items from a `List`, depending on using nested `Bucket` tags.
-In simple case of `List` + `Ranker` tags the first one becomes interactive and saved result is a dict with the only key of tag's name and with value of array of ids in new order.
+In simple case of `List` + `Ranker` tags the first one becomes interactive and saved result is an array of ids in new order.
 With `Bucket`s any items from the `List` can be moved to these buckets, and resulting groups will be exported as a dict `{ bucket-name-1: [array of ids in this bucket], ... }`
 By default all items will sit in `List` and will not be exported, unless they are moved to a bucket.
 But with `default="true"` parameter you can specify a bucket where all items will be placed by default, so exported result will always have all items from the list, grouped by buckets.
 Columns and items can be styled in `Style` tag by using respective `.htx-ranker-column` and `.htx-ranker-item` classes.
 Titles of columns are defined in `title` parameter of `Bucket` tag.